PostHog/posthog.com/contents/tutorials/churn-rate.md

 author: ['ian-vanagas']
 date: 2022-09-28
 featuredImage: ../images/tutorials/banners/actions.png
-topics: ['trends']
+topics: ['trends', 'retention', 'lifecycle']
 ---

 - **Level:** Easy 🦔
 - **Estimated reading time:** 6 minutes ☕️

-The word churn once reminded people of fresh butter, now it brings thoughts of lost users and revenue to product and marketing teams.
+The word churn once reminded people of fresh butter, now it brings thoughts of lost users and revenue.

 The churn rate is the percentage of users who stop an action during a certain period.
 It is used to understand the negative changes in usage, revenue, or other growth metrics.
 Understanding churn rate is key to figuring out problem areas in your product.